Noor's Plugin

 Option 3

-• Download the zip file and extract it
+• Download the Checkout for PayPal plugin and extract the zip file

 • Connect to your website via FTP (you can use a software like Filezilla to transfer files to your server) and browse to the “/wp-content/plugins” folder